f5devcentral/f5-velos-training/docs/monitoring_velos.rst

         ]
     }

-Power Supply Controller Status from the API
+Power Supply Controller Inventory from the API
 -------------------------------------------

 There are two power supply controllers in the CX410 chassis.
 They can each be queried via the following API call.
 Substitute psu-controller-2 for the second controller status: